TradeGecko offers different types of variant structure in order to better represent the products you are selling.

 Once the BOM has been made, you may create a Production Order in order to begin manufacturing your wristwatch.

-Composite Variant refers to a product that comprises of different variants bundled together possibly in varying quantities.
+Bundles refer to a product that comprises of different variants bundled together possibly in varying quantities.

-Composite Variant is a Fruit Basket which you sell as an individual product.
+A bundle is a Fruit Basket which you sell as an individual product.
 Your Fruit Basket consists of 2 Apples, 2 Oranges, and 1 Banana.

 When a customer purchases a Fruit Basket, 1 Fruit Basket will be counted as a sale, while in your inventory; 2 Apples, 2 Oranges, and 1 Banana will be taken out of your inventory.